Pioryd/type-config-with-env/README.md

 ## !!!
 Important

-You must load environment variables on Your.
+You must load environment variables on Your own.
 For example: [dotenv](https://www.npmjs.com/package/dotenv) or [cross-env](https://www.npmjs.com/package/cross-env)

 Note: dotenv must be runned before all other imports